Research: Philosophy

 Where Level 1 is like running a CLI program, Level 2 embeds that teletype in a web application.
 The command line gets a configurable UI — dialog forms for parameters, navigation between pages, and the full range of HTML form elements.
 Think of it as wrapping a CLI tool in a web-based front end.

-Templates: pongo2 (Go) and Jinja2 (Python) provide server-side rendering with template inheritance ({% extends %}, {% block %}).
+Templates: html/template (Go) and Jinja2 (Python) provide server-side rendering with template inheritance — {{define}} / {{block}} in Go, {% extends %} / {% block %} in Jinja2.
 A base template defines the layout — navbar, footer, CSS — and each page extends it.
-This is the same pattern as Django templates, with no client-side rendering.
+No client-side rendering.

 Navigation: Bulma navbar with links between pages.
 Each page is a full HTTP request/response cycle — no client-side routing.
 The navbar is defined once in the base template and inherited by all pages.